 In Figure 3 we convert the example in (6) into a proof net via the flow-graph method.
 Note that this time the result is different from the proof net in (9).
-There are two reasons.
-First, the non-atomic instance of the id-rule, and second, the presence of the cut-rule.
+There

 The non-atomic identity rule is not a problem because an important fact about the sequent calculus system in (1) is that the id-rule can be replaced by its atomic version without changing derivability: